astropy/astropy-APEs/APE6.rst

 @@@@@@@@@@@@@@

-For object-type columns, the ``datatype`` is set to ``string`` and the ``subtype`` is set to ``object``.
+For object-type columns, the ``datatype`` is set to ``string`` and the ``subtype`` is set to ``json``.
 Each object in the column is converted to a string representation using `JSON <https://www.json.org/>`_ encoding.
-This implies that the supported object types include integer and float numbers, boolean, null, strings, arrays, and mappings.
+This implies that the supported object types are those that can be represented in JSON, namely integer and float numbers, boolean, null, strings, arrays, and mappings.

+As a point of clarification, "object" here refers to the common usage in the context of object-oriented programming.
+In the JSON standard, "object" refers to what we call a "mapping", for instance ``{"a":1, "b":2}``.

 The example below shows writing an object array to ECSV.
 Note that JSON requires a double-quote around strings, and ECSV requires ``""`` to represent